planetscale/docs/content/news/team-profile-lori-raunaq.md

 R: Yeah, the future is very uncertain.
 L: Do you love your birthday too.
 It’s your day!
 R: Do I?
-L: You get to wake up and say “I can do whatever the f*** I want”
+L: You get to wake up and say “I can do whatever the f\*\*\* I want”
 R: But I say that to myself every day!
 L: *Goes into another bout of laughter*
 R: I’m alive... not dead.
 Isn’t that a Pearl Jam song??
-L: *starts singing the song*
+L: *Starts singing the song*
-L: Can I just say that Eddie vedder is super hot.
+L: Can I just say that Eddie Vedder is super hot.
 R: He plays the uke pretty nicely too.
 L: I saw Pearl Jam open for the Rolling Stones.
-Just as they were in the middle of their set it was pouring rain and man... there’s nothing hotter than Eddie Vetter in the rain.
+Just as they were in the middle of their set it was pouring rain and man... there’s nothing hotter than Eddie Vedder in the rain.
 It was pretty spectacular.
 R: Yeah that’s burned into my memory now.
 L: I love that he’s good friends with Neil Young who's also really cool... well super cool until he cheated on his wife.
 R: What’s your most memorable concert experience?